 Very Italful Italian and Culture Classes

-Cristina Liga teaches ‘Very Italful’ Italian lessons and tuition to adults in and around Maidenhead.
+Cristina Liga teaches ‘Very Italful’ Italian lessons and tuition to adults in around Maidenhead and White Waltham.
 The Very Italful classes are small and social.
 While Italian tuition can also be offered on a one to one basis.

-Cristina lives in Maidenhead with her husband, two children and their dogs Nebbia (which means ‘fog’ in Italian).
+Cristina lives in Berkshire with her husband, two children and their dogs Nebbia (which means ‘fog’ in Italian).
 Plus their new addition, puppy Fiocco (‘bow’).

 Cristina is from Italy but has lived in the UK for around twenty years.
 In that time, she has had breaks and lived in Rome and Paris.

 With a passion for Italian culture as well as language, she created Very Italful Italian classes.
 She named it ‘Very Italful’, to sound like ‘Very Beautiful’.
 Each lesson gives you a true sense of Italy.
 You learn about the food, music and how each Italian region differs.
 Cristina can also give you tips on places to travel to if you are planning your holiday to Italy!

 Cristina’s background is in training and HR, so it was a natural progression to use her passion for language and the Italian culture and teach Italian lessons to others.
 Her classes are based on ability so everyone in each class is of the same level.
 No pressure is put on you in the class.
 However everyone joins in as a group and you are positively encouraged to learn to speak.

 Cristina also writes and designs her own Italian courses, so there are no traditional textbooks!
 This makes her Italian classes unique and individual to suit every level.
 She also works with another tutor called Gina, who holds her classes at her home in Maidenhead.